On this page:

 An audiologist can help find the best hearing treatment for your child.
 A speech-language pathologist, or SLP, can help your child understand language, make speech sounds, and use words.
 Your child may also get help from early intervention or in school.

 Your child will need to learn to listen.
-One of the first things he will learn is the sound of your voice.
-He will learn sounds in your house.
-He will learn that sounds have meaning.
-You can help by naming different sounds for him.
+One of the first things they will learn is the sound of your voice.
+They will learn sounds in your house.
+They will learn that sounds have meaning.
+You can help by naming different sounds for them.
 You can say, "Listen, I hear the dog.
 He barks, 'woof.'"
-As he gets older, he will learn to tell the difference between speech sounds.
-For example, he will learn that "b" sounds different than "m."
+As they gets older, they will learn to tell the difference between speech sounds.
+For example, they will learn that "b" sounds different than "m."

 Babies and young children need help with their hearing aids or cochlear implants.
 You will need to know how to take care of and use the aids.
-As your child gets older, she will need to take care of her own devices.
+As your child gets older, they will need to take care of their own devices.

 To find an audiologist near you, visit ProFind.